 One common cause for implant failure and rupture is from the implant wrinkling.
 This can occur from placement into an ill-fitting breast pocket (i.e., placing a large implant into a small breast pocket), capsular contracture (where the breast pocket shrinks and squeezes and folds the implant), and with an implant that naturally wrinkles, such as a saline textured implant.

 With saline implants, the problem can occur when the implants are filled above or below the manufacturer’s recommended fill range.
 Other times, as stated above, texturing of a saline implant can result in excessive wrinkling and premature wear, causing the implant to fail.

 When do breast implant deflations tend to occur?

-Most manufactures indicate a life span for the breast implant of about 10 years, but a deflation may occur at any time.
+Most manufacturers indicate the rate of rupture to increase at about 10 years, but a deflation may occur at any time.
 When an implant is ruptured, you will need additional surgery to remove or replace the implant.

 Should I have one or both implants replaced?

 Dr. Pancholi typically recommends replacement of both breast implants.
 This will minimize your risk of having to undergo another surgery if the untreated side deflates soon afterward.
 It is also good to have both of your implants reset at this time to maintain or even improve the position and appearance of your breasts.Before & After View Patient Results & Save Your Favorites >

 Click to verify you are at least 18 years of age to view all images.